cedar-book/dev.bitshares.works-ts/core/wallet/import_account.md

   1. Go to [Settings] – [Permissions].
 There are Active, Owner, and Memo tabs.
   3. In the each tab, click your public key (or the key image).
 It will open a private key viewer.
   4. On the form, click [Show], (it might ask you to login) save your each private key and public key information to use later.

+  > Important: Keep the private keys information to a safe place.

 ### 2. Connect to a CLI-wallet pointing it to a live node